RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

      <script src="../js/jquery-1.8.3.min.

-So far, this doesn't seem like much help, but let's see how we can use the search capabilities of BeautifulSoup to find all of the ``span`` tags with the ``class`` "category".
-To do this, we will use a search syntax commonly used in the web development community.
-It is the same syntax used to write the rules for the **Cascading Style Sheets (CSS)** that are used to make our web pages look nice.
+We will use the search capabilities of BeautifulSoup to find all of the ``span`` tags with the ``class`` "category".

-The search syntax allows us to:
+As you may remember, the search syntax allows us to:

 * Search for all matching tags
 * Search for all matching tags with a particular class